-While all the changes described above require or should trigger an update of the information submitted (depending on the legal or voluntary reason), they may be handled differently by the system at the technical level in order to respond to the need of the ultimate user, i.e. the poison centres.
+While all the changes described above require or should trigger an update of the information submitted (depending on the legal or voluntary reason), they may be handled differently at the technical level by the system provided by ECHA in order to respond to the need of the ultimate users, i.e. the poison centres.